cosma/simple-state-machine/README.md

 ## Usage ##
 -----------

-To use State Machine is very simple.

-Let's follow the simple example of a simple price calculator state machine.
+Let's follow the example of a simple price calculator state machine.

 ```php
 namespace \MyProject;